kb22/Purchasing-Intention-Prediction/README.md

-# Purchasing-Intention-Prediction
+# Purchasing Intention Prediction
-The project includes predicting whether or not a visitor will shop.
+The project includes predicting whether or not a visitor will generate revenue.

 ## Set up
 1. You can use the `requirements.txt` file to setup a virtual environment.